prezi/raleway-prezi/README.md

 InDesign file for creating cross check PDF – *InDesign*

 Upgraded, extended and fitted – what is it means?
 So:
-– changed diacritical marks and punctuation  (we make them bigger,more readable) – changed name from Raleway to Raleway Prezi (with style names) – changed a to alternate a / stylistic set 01 / ss01
-– changed w to alternate w / stylistic set 02 / ss02
-– changed default numbers style from old numerals to default set / .onum
+-changed diacritical marks and punctuation  (we make them bigger,more readable) -changed name from Raleway to Raleway Prezi (with style names) -changed a to alternate a / stylistic set 01 / ss01 -changed w to alternate w / stylistic set 02 / ss02 -changed default numbers style from old numerals to default set / .onum

 ---